Xu Jianbin: Professional and Editorial Activities

-Member of Editorial Board of Journal of Microelectronics;
+Editorial Board of Journal of Electron Microscopy (2010-2013);

+Associate Editor of Science Bulletin (2018-2022);

-Member of Editorial Board of 2D Materials and Applications;
+Member of Editorial Board of ACS Nano, IEEE Transactions on Electron Devices and npj 2D Materials and Applications;

-Council Member of the China Vacuum Society; Referee of more than 30 scientific and technical journals, including Nature offspring journals, JACS, Advanced Materials, IEEE Journal, ACS Nano, etc.
+Referee of more than 30 scientific and technical journals, including Nature offspring journals, Journal of the American Chemical Society, Advanced Materials, IEEE Journals, ACS Nano, etc.

 Research interests and attainments

 Scanning probe microscopy, and advanced electronic materials, especially in the transport properties and device physics of carbon-based optoelectronic thin film materials, the preparation and characterization of oxide-based low-dimensional nanostructures, the interface properties of silicon-compound-based ultrathin gate insulating layers, novel scanning probe techniques, plasmonic nanophotonics, nano-characteristics of ferroelectric materials, nanoscale thermal conduction, and atomic force microscopy of crystallographic morphology.

 Major attainments include the insightful understanding of the interaction of graphene with silicon dioxide substrate, especially carrier transport properties and scattering mechanisms; achieving the highest carrier mobility of graphene on silicon dioxide at room temperature; growth of graphene and other 2D layered materials both experimentally and theoretically; and the development of high-quality graphene growth; the advances in high-performance graphene-based broadband photodetectors; the transport properties of organic semiconductor thin films and monocrystalline crystals, the interface properties of oxide-based semiconductor thin films; the development of high-k dielectric layers for the fabrication of low-cost and low-voltage organic transistors.